-2. The Fair Board shall meet to discuss the petition within seven days after a petition, with its accompanying fee, is served upon a Fair Board member or the Fremont County Extension Office.
+County Extension Office.
 Petitions without the payment of the fee shall not be accepted.
 Decisions of the Fair Board shall be made as soon as it feels sufficient evidence has been presented concerning the petition.
 The decisions of the Fair Board shall be final.

-J. Fair Rules: 4-H/FFA exhibitors are to have their exhibits ready when called on, both for shows and other activities concerning their projects during the fair.
+- K. Fair Rules: 4-H/FFA exhibitors are to have their exhibits ready when called on, both for shows and other activities concerning their projects during the fair.
 Exhibitors must be enrolled in the unit of work in which they are exhibiting.
 Members who are enrolled in more than one unit of the same project are permitted to exhibit in each unit.
 Only exhibitors and fair officials will be allowed in the building during interview judging or in the show ring during judging.
 Interview judging will be held for State 4-H projects including Clothing, Heritage Arts, and for County projects.
-The 4-H Building will close immediately following the closing of entries at 8:30 a.m., Monday, July 27 for interview judging.
+The Pathfinder Park Event Center will close immediately following the closing of entries at 8:30 a.m., Monday, July 29, 2024, for interview judging.
 Interview judging will begin at 9:00 a.m.
-Monday, July 27.
+Monday, July 29, 2024.
 Record books for General, Family & Consumer Science, Clothing and Heritage Art projects are required as part of the project and must accompany the project.
 4-H members' record books may be completed using pencil, ink, typewriter, or computer.
 The choice will not affect judging.
-Content is the consideration when judging.

-K. Projects: If projects are divided by Juniors and Seniors age groups, the ages are: Juniors 8-13 and Seniors 14-18 prior to January 1, of the current year.
-If projects are divided by Juniors, Intermediates, and Seniors age groups, the ages are: Juniors 8-10, Intermediates 11-13, and Seniors 14-18 prior to January, of the current year.
+Content is the consideration when judging. - L. Projects: If projects are divided by Juniors and Seniors age groups, the ages are: Juniors 8-13 and Seniors 14-18 prior to January 1, of the current year.
+If projects are divided by Junior, Intermediate, and Senior age groups, the ages are: Juniors 8-10, Intermediates 11-13, and Seniors 14-18 prior to January, of the current year.
 A 4-H/FFA member may show in the Open Class Division.
-4-H members must enter a separate article, garment, or exhibit from that shown in the 4-H Division.

-L. Exhibits: Are to be labeled with name and county.
+4-H members must enter a separate article, garment, or exhibit from that shown in the 4-H Division. - M. Exhibits: Are to be labeled with name and county.
 It is the responsibility of the member, not the judge or superintendent, to enter projects in the correct unit for judging.
-Exhibits which exceed project skills, number, or size requirements, will not be considered for champion or reserve champion.
-All clothing exhibits will be judged on construction at the Interview Judging, Monday, July 30.
-Garments will be taken to the 4-H Building after the Fashion Revue where ribbons will be placed on the garment.
+Exhibits which exceed project skills, number, or size requirements, will not be considered for champion or reserve champion. - N. Removal of Exhibits: No exhibitor, 4-H/FFA member or Open exhibitor, is to remove their exhibit from the grounds before exhibit release date and time without the written permission of the division superintendent.
+Exhibitors not following this rule will be barred from county competition for one (1) year and any awards received, including premiums shall be forfeited. - O. Alcohol & Marijuana: Possession of consumption of alcoholic beverages, marijuana, and/or any illicit drug is forbidden on the Fairgrounds (Rodeo Grounds, Pathfinder Park or other sites where Fair activities are held).
+Exception for alcoholic beverages bona fide entries in the Open Wine Division or for activities or events during the fair approved by the Fremont County Fair Board prior to the fair.
+Any 4-H or FFA member caught with alcohol, marijuana, and/or any illicit drug will forfeit the privilege of showing, receiving premiums and awards or from selling an animal in the sale.
+Adults who are consuming alcohol or marijuana will be reported to law enforcement.